boxyhq/website/docs/jackson/overview.md

 ## Architecture

 We have developed Jackson from scratch adopting a modular architecture as shown below.
-The business logic is separated into controllers which helps us in incremental addition of features.
+The business logic is separated into controllers which helps us in incremental adoption of features.

 ![img alt](/img/jackson-architecture.png)